FilOzone/filecoin-services-payments/README.md

 #### `terminateRail(uint256 railId)`

 Initiates the graceful shutdown of a payment rail.
-After termination, the rail can be settled for its remaining `lockupPeriod`, but the client's account stops accruing new lockup for it.
+This is a critical function that formally ends a payment agreement and activates the lockup safety hatch for the service provider.

-- **When to use:** Called by an operator or a client to end a service agreement.
+-   **When to use:** Called by an operator or a client to end a service agreement, either amicably or in an emergency.

+**Who Can Call This Function?**

+Authorization to terminate a rail is strictly controlled:

+-   **The Operator:** The rail's operator can call this function at any time.
+-   **The Client (Payer):** The client can only call this function if their account is fully funded (`isAccountLockupFullySettled` is true).
+-   **The Payee:** The service provider (payee) **cannot** call this function.

+**Core Logic and State Changes**

+-   **Sets a Final Deadline:** Termination sets a final settlement deadline (`endEpoch`).
+This is calculated as `client.lockupLastSettledAt + rail.lockupPeriod`, activating the `lockupPeriod` as a guaranteed payment window.
+-   **Stops Future Lockups:** The client's account `lockupRate` is immediately reduced by the rail's `paymentRate`.
+This is a crucial step that stops the client from accruing any *new* lockup obligations for this rail.
+-   **Frees Operator Allowances:** The operator's rate usage is decreased, freeing up their `rateAllowance` for other rails.

+**Validator Callback**

+If the rail has a validator, `terminateRail` makes a synchronous call to the `validator.railTerminated` function.
+This is a powerful mechanism:

+-   **Veto Power:** The validator can block the termination attempt entirely by reverting inside this callback.
+This gives the validator the ultimate say on whether a rail can be terminated, irrespective of who initiated the call.
+-   **Notification:** It serves as a direct notification to the validator that a rail it oversees is being terminated, allowing it to update its own internal state if needed.

 -   **Parameters**:
     -   `railId`: The rail's unique identifier.
 -   **Requirements**:
     -   Caller must be the rail's client (and have a fully funded account) or the rail's operator.
     -   The rail must not have been already terminated.

 #### `modifyRailLockup(uint256 railId, uint256 period, uint256 lockupFixed)`

 Changes a rail's lockup parameters (`lockupPeriod` and `lockupFixed`).

 -   **When to use:** An operator calls this to adjust the client's funding guarantee.
-For example, to set an initial `lockupFixed` for an onboarding fee, or to increase the `lockupPeriod` for a longer-term commitment.
+This is used to set an initial `lockupFixed` for an onboarding fee, increase the `lockupPeriod` for a longer-term commitment, or decrease lockups when a deal's terms change.

+**Lockup Calculation and State Changes**

+This function recalculates the rail's total lockup requirement based on the new `period` and `lockupFixed` values.
+The change in the rail's individual lockup is then applied to the client's total account lockup (`Account.lockupCurrent`).

+-   **State Impact:** It modifies both the `Rail` struct (updating `lockupPeriod` and `lockupFixed`) and the client's `Account` struct (updating `lockupCurrent`).
+-   **Safety Checks:** The entire operation is wrapped in a modifier that settles the client's account lockup before and after the change.
+This ensures that any increase in lockup is only permitted if the client has sufficient available funds to cover it, maintaining the contract's solvency invariants.

 -   **Parameters**:
     -   `railId`: The rail's unique identifier.
     -   `period`: The new lockup period in epochs.
     -   `lockupFixed`: The new fixed lockup amount.
 -   **Requirements**:
     -   Caller must be the rail operator.
-  - **For terminated rails:** The lockup period cannot be changed, and the fixed lockup can only be decreased.
+    -   **For Terminated Rails:** The lockup period cannot be changed, and the `lockupFixed` can only be decreased.
+    -   **For Active Rails:**
+        -   Any increase to the `period` is checked against the operator's `maxLockupPeriod` allowance.
-  - **For active rails:** If the client's account isn't fully funded, lockup can only be decreased.
-Any increase requires sufficient available funds and is subject to the operator's allowances.
+        -   **Critical**: If the client's account is **not** fully funded (`isAccountLockupFullySettled` is false), changes are heavily restricted: the `period` cannot be changed, and `lockupFixed` can only be decreased.
+This prevents increasing the financial burden on an underfunded client.

 #### `modifyRailPayment(uint256 railId, uint256 newRate, uint256 oneTimePayment)`

-Modifies a rail's payment rate and/or makes an immediate one-time payment.
+Modifies a rail's payment rate, makes an immediate one-time payment, or both.

 -   **When to use:** This is the primary function for starting a payment stream (by setting an initial `newRate`), adjusting it, or making ad-hoc payments.

+**Rate Change Behavior**

+When this function is used to change a rail's payment rate (`newRate` is different from the current rate), the change is not applied retroactively.
+The contract uses an internal queue to ensure that rate changes are applied precisely at the correct epoch:

+-   **Old Rate Preservation:** The contract records the *old* payment rate with a deadline (`untilEpoch`) set to the current block number.
+-   **Future Application:** The `newRate` becomes the rail's new default rate and will be used for settlement for all epochs *after* the current one.
+-   **Settlement Logic:** When `settleRail` is called, it processes this queue.
+It will use the old rate to settle payments up to and including the block where the change was made, and then use the new rate for subsequent blocks.
+This ensures perfect, per-epoch accounting even if rates change frequently.

 -   **Parameters**:
     -   `railId`: The rail's unique identifier.
     -   `newRate`: The new per-epoch payment rate.
     -   `oneTimePayment`: An optional amount for an immediate payment, drawn from `lockupFixed`.
 -   **Requirements**:
     -   Caller must be the rail operator.
-  - **For terminated rails:** The rate cannot be increased.
-  - **For active rails:** Rate changes are restricted if the client's account isn't fully funded.
-  - `oneTimePayment` must not exceed the rail's current `lockupFixed`.
+    -   `oneTimePayment` cannot exceed the rail's current `lockupFixed`.
+    -   **For Terminated Rails:**
+        -   The rate can only be decreased (`newRate <= oldRate`).
+        -   **Edge Case**: This function will revert if called after the rail's final settlement window (`endEpoch`) has passed.
+    -   **For Active Rails:**
+        -   **Critical**: If the client's account is **not** fully funded (`isAccountLockupFullySettled` is false), the payment rate **cannot be changed at all**. `newRate` must equal `oldRate`.
+This is a strict safety measure.

 #### `getRailsForPayerAndToken(address payer, address token)`